prathamesh-sonpatki/o11y-wiki/README.md

 ## C

+### Cardinality

+Cardinality refers to the number of unique values in a set of data.
+In the context of monitoring systems, high cardinality can negatively impact performance, so it's important to manage the cardinality of metrics and labels

 ### Counter

 As the name says, counters are used to monitor how frequently an event occurs within a program.
 They help monitor metrics that increase monotonically and are exposed as time series.
 For example, total requests to an API endpoint is a counter metric, it keeps increasing over time.

+### CI

+CI (Continuous Integration) is a practice of integrating code changes into a shared repository frequently.
+CI helps detect and resolve conflicts early and ensures that new code integrates smoothly with the existing codebase.

+### CD

+CD (Continuous Delivery) is a practice of delivering code changes to production frequently and reliably.
+CD aims to reduce the time between code changes and deployment, and to ensure that new code changes don't break existing functionality.

 ## D